alvishprasla11/All-is-well/readme.md

 ## 🧠 What the Model Does

-This machine learning model predicts the likelihood of depression based on input features.
-It assigns a probability score indicating how likely a person is to be depressed based on their lifestyle, medical history, and socioeconomic factors.
+This machine learning model predicts the likelihood of stress based on input features.
+It gives a high, mid, low score indicating how likely a person is to be stresseed based on their lifestyle, medical history, and socioeconomic factors.

 ## 🏗️ How to Train and Test the Model